Top 20 Common Job Interview Questions and Answers

-Be careful what you say when you're interviewing for a role similar to your last one.
-If the roles are similar, you may want to keep what you didn't like to yourself.
+Be careful what you say when you're interviewing for a similar job.
+If the roles are alike, you may want to keep what you didn't like to yourself.
 It's important to be positive and enthusiastic about the job for which you're being considered.

 4. What were your starting and final levels of compensation? - Best Answers

 Hiring managers will want to learn how much you earned to see if you're a competitive candidate for the company from a salary perspective.
 Be honest when discussing how much you were paid because employers can ask about salary when checking your background.

 However, also be aware that in some locations employers are prohibited from asking about your prior wages.
 Some employers have also implemented policies that restrict questions about salary from being asked.